g002alghisi/WPA3-testing-platform/ESP32/Src/README.md

 - `client.pem`, that is the client certificate sent to the server when performing EAP-TLS or when required by the server itself;
 - `client.crt`, same as above, but a different format;
 - `client.key`, which contains the private key of the client associated to `client.pem`.

+Also this time, the original code has been modified:

+- The original program has a bug: PMF is set as required just for WPA3-Enterprise 192bit, not for bare WPA3-Enterprise.
+- In order to test if TOD policies are enforced for WPA3, now the compiler does not give error if no certificates are provided.

 ### ESP32-IDF Transition Disable mechanism